vadrian89/flutter_on/README.md

 # Event Guidelines
 Everyone is welcomed, so please respect each other, even if you disagree.
 Do not advertise for jobs (or anything), the meeting is not for such things.
-The event is not open-mic unless the event host(s) specify it, so if you want to talk/ask, request so from the call UI, or write in the chat.
+The event is not open-mic unless the event host(s) specify it, so if you want to talk/ask, request so from the call UI (raise hand), or write in the chat.
 If you write in chat:
 - if you just want to ask a question, append it with **Q:**
 - if you want to make a mention, append it with **M:**
 - if you want to say something on the microphone, write **I request to speak**

 Do not spam the chat.
 Have patience, this is something quite new to some of us, we are humans and error prone.